staggeredsix/nim_dashboard/README.md

 # NIM Benchmark Dashboard

-Modernised benchmarking harness for exercising NVIDIA NIM, vLLM, and Ollama deployments.
+Modernised benchmarking harness for exercising NVIDIA NIM, vLLM, Ollama, and llama.cpp deployments.
 The project ships with a FastAPI backend that orchestrates load tests and a Vite + React dashboard for monitoring runs.

 ## Features

-- Asynchronous FastAPI backend with pluggable clients for NIM, vLLM, and Ollama
+- Asynchronous FastAPI backend with pluggable clients for NIM, vLLM, Ollama, and llama.cpp
 - Benchmark executor with warmups, concurrency control, and automatic statistics (p50/p95 latency, TPS, TTFT)
 - SQLite-backed history with REST endpoints for scheduling and tracking runs
 - Auto-benchmark sweeps for quickly exploring concurrency, token, and temperature combinations
 - React dashboard featuring backend selectors, parameter knobs, and live history updates
 - Built-in model management for Ollama, NVIDIA NIM, and Hugging Face checkpoints
+- Runtime controls to mark models as running or stopped across all supported providers
 - Containerised deployment (Dockerfiles + `docker-compose.yml`) with multi-architecture build script
 - Start and deploy helper scripts for local development or CI pipelines